 In addition to the above information contained in this invitation letter please read carefully the Supplemental Attachment ("Addendum") appended to this invitation letter containing the additional terms and conditions governing your stay at Wright State University to which you must signify your agreement by signing your name and dating your signature on the Addendum and returning a scanned copy of the signed Attachment/Addendum to the University, along with your acceptance letter.

-All visiting scholars, regardless of the immigration arrangements that are made for them, must have an official University appointment indicating they have an academic relationship to WSU.
-For those scholars who will not be paid by the University, the appropriate appointment is generally "WSU Affiliate – Visiting Scholar – Non-Employee."
-Any scholar who will be on the University payroll should be appointed according to WSU "HR" specifications of their contract with the specific WSU department.
+All visiting scholars, regardless of the immigration arrangements that are made for them, must have an official University appointment indicating they have an academic relationship to Wright State.
+For those scholars who will not be paid by the University, the appropriate appointment is generally "Wright State Affiliate – Visiting Scholar – Non-Employee."
+Any scholar who will be on the University payroll should be appointed according to Wright State "HR" specifications of their contract with the specific Wright State department.